gazecube/Marmelade/README.md

+### DISCLAIMER
+This project *was* made primarily using ChatGPT, since writing this kind of thing is outside of my skillset, however I *do* work on UI elements and give genuine feedback during the process, like the AutoPlay, Shuffle, AutoMix, and Repeat pixmaps, and padding around items.
+I also explicitly *despise" AI Image Generation, instead opting for using the toolkit itself, and creating assets by hand when something genuinely needs a raster/SVG image.

 # Marmelade

 An unofficial Apple Music client that uses the Motif Widget Toolkit, built primarily for GNU/Linux and intended to be platform-agnostic.